A serial winner, Cesc Fabregas has been fortunate enough, and talented enough, to play in some of the best teams in the world throughout his career.

 Yet, despite this, Fàbregas has found it very hard to be given consistent opportunities by Antonio Conte this season, with the Italian coach generally preferring a midfield pairing of N’Golo Kanté and Nemanja Matić.

 Although finding opportunities few and far between, however, Fàbregas has still been able to provide nine assists this season, with most coming from off-the-bench cameo appearances.
 Despite not being a starter, the Spaniard has yet again played a key role in Chelsea’s push for a fifth Premier League title.
-And, with the Blues set to wrap that title up in the coming weeks, make sure to have your say by visiting Betting Top 10.

 In a season without European football to contend with, rotation and sharing the minutes on the pitch was always going to a challenge for Conte, who has been forced into choosing between the more defensive-minded Matić, or the more attack-oriented Fàbregas.